GSA/idmanagement.gov/_pages/contribute.md

     href: 'https://github.com/GSA/ficam-playbooks/issues'
 ---

-Thank you for contributing to our development of an open and transparent Federal Identity, Credential, and Access Management (FICAM) website
+Thank you for contributing to our development of an open and transparent Federal Identity, Credential, and Access Management (FICAM) website.
 Everyone has tips and tricks and we want to share these with our colleagues!

 To contribute to this site, you can: